 The Rise of America's Surveillance State

-Given recent terrorist events in the U.S., this timely book draws on access to political and operational insiders to create a brilliant exposť of why and how the American government spies on citizens.
-Born in the wake of the 1983 massacre of 241 Marines in Beirut, the plan by Ronald Reagan's national security advisor, John Poindexter, to coordinate intelligence on terrorists has claimed billions of government dollars.
+Given recent terrorist events in the U.S. and the document leaks by NSA whistleblower Edward Snowden, The Watchers is more timely than ever, drawing on access to political and operational insiders to create a brilliant exposé of why and how the American government spies on its own citizens.
+Born in the wake of the 1983 massacre of 241 Marines in Beirut, the domestic surveillance program introduced by Ronald Reagan's national security advisor, John Poindexter, to coordinate intelligence on terrorists has claimed billions of government dollars.
 Despite the cost, it has failed in its mission to identify new threats.
-But as Harris shows, it has provided the government with a tool for spying on Americans that has ushered in an age of constitutionally questionable intrusion into the lives of every citizen.
+But as Harris shows, it has provided the government with a tool for the electronic surveillance of Americans that has ushered in an age of constitutionally questionable intrusion into the lives of every citizen.

 This is a mistake, Erik Kleinsmith told himself as he stared at his computer screen.
 He’d been agonizing over his orders.
 He considered disobeying them.
 He could make copies of all the data, send them off in the mail before anyone knew what had happened.
 He could still delete all the copies on his hard drive, but the backups would be safe.
 No one could say they hadn’t tried, that they hadn’t warned people.